 The problems come along when we get to the villains and the story.

-If you don’t think about the glaring plot holes and just enjoy it, then TMNT makes for a decent little film, and the second best theatrical turtles film (though that might say more about my feelings on the second and third films than this one).
+If you don’t think about the glaring plot holes and just enjoy it, then TMNT makes for a decent little film.
 Whilst it balances light and dark decently it doesn’t include a compelling enough villain or a young Sam Rockwell.
 Or even Tatsu.